 - candy cane Hershey's Kisses, unwrapped and chilled in the refrigerator

-- Open Hershey's Kisses and put kisses in the refrigerator.
+- Unwrap the Hershey's Kisses and put them in the refrigerator.
 (This is to prevent them from melting too much when you put them on hot cookies).
 Be sure to return them to the refrigerator in between batches.

 - Preheat oven to 375°F.